go-sql-driver/sql-benchmark/README.md

 * The benchmarks are designed to minimize response latency from the server.
 We try to compare driver performance here and not to test the MySQL Server ;)
 * The setup MySQL 5.1 + Windows isn't ideal.
 Maybe I'll setup a GNU/Linux + MariaDB 10.0 enviornment by time and run this again.
 * This benchmark isn't concurrent while most production apps will be.
 You might get many more queries/second by running them concurrent.
 I'll add a test by time (feel free to contribute).
 * The Go results tend to vary much more.
-Probably this is caused by the garberage collector.
+Probably this is caused by the garbage collector.

 ### Go tip
 * go version devel +646803253bb4 Tue Feb 26 09:51:33 2013